Mugilan-Codes/100-days-of-code/log/r2-log.md

 **Thoughts**: Messed with various python virtual environments to find the perfect one. so far i am set on Pipenv with Pyenv. also occasionally use venv module. still facing problems.

 ---

+## Day **18** : _September 14, Monday_

+**Today's Progress**: Messed with wxPython

+**Thoughts**: After a long struggle getting comfortable with pipenv + pyenv environments.
+Little slow but getting there.
+Stressing myself too much about so many things which is affecting me a lot and my coding ability.

+---

+## Day **19** : _September 15, Tuesday_

+**Today's Progress**: Android Studio & React Native

+**Thoughts**: Helped a friend with a Native App in Android Studio, Will continue tomorrow.
+Decided finally on the Socially Relevent Project and went with React Native Expo CLI, Have to implement Maps and have a lot of work to do.
+Suddenly feeling like that i am upto no good and i am useless fellow.
+Have to overcome this stress if i am going to be a Successfull Full Stack Developer.

+---